rp42dev/MS-4-Django-Full-Stack-Project/README.md

 |timestamp| DateTime| Fieldauto_now_add=True|
 |unread| BooleanField| default=True|

 Contact us form [image](project_files/images/surfaice/contact.JPG)

-- Users are able to message company for any inquiries they might have.
+- Users are able to email the company for any inquiries they might have.
+- An auto reply on a email is sent back to customer.

 ### **Authentication and forms**
 - Crispy forms styling and customized form imputs to match the site styling.